Jeromeb1238/learning-journal/README.md

 Definition of Growth Mindset

-> Growth mindset is a positive proactive perspective to learn and grow.
+growth mindset can open pathways to more creativity and possibility, and enable the setting of higher goals and more achievement.